Skip to main content

 App and Digital Experience

-Factor: Factor's app (iOS 4.8 / Android 4.4) is one of the cleaner apps in the prepared meal space.
+Factor: Factor's app (iOS 4.8 / Android 4.4) rates a touch higher than CookUnity's and is one of the cleaner apps in the prepared meal space.
 Meal selection with dietary filtering (keto, protein+, calorie-smart, vegan+), delivery scheduling, and macro tracking are all handled intuitively.
-The "Chef's Choice" auto-select feature is useful for subscribers who want to set dietary goals and let Factor curate their weekly box.
+The "Chef's Choice" auto-select feature sets dietary goals and lets Factor curate the box.
+Choose Factor over CookUnity here if built-in macro tracking matters more than browsing a large chef roster.

 CookUnity: CookUnity's app (iOS 4.7 / Android 4.2) is well-designed for browsing the chef roster and filtering by cuisine, dietary need, or chef.
-You can star favorite dishes, build your weekly box from 100+ options, and manage delivery dates.
-The chef profile pages with bios and restaurant backgrounds add a nice layer of context.
-The app is a genuine differentiator for CookUnity.
+You can star favorite dishes, build your weekly box from 100 or more options, and manage delivery dates, and the chef profile pages with bios and restaurant backgrounds add context that Factor's macro-first app does not.
+Choose CookUnity over Factor here if exploring 50 or more chefs and their dishes matters more than automated macro tracking.

 App edge: Factor.
 Top tier, clean design, excellent dietary filtering, auto-curation option.
 Among the best prepared-meal apps available.